carolynhicks6/COMP483_PipelineProject/README.md

 # COMP483_PipelineProject
-This repo runs is a snakemake file that runs kallisto, sleuth, bowtie2, SPAdes, and BLAST on 2 sets of HCMV transcriptomes to compare between 2 days post infection and 6 days post infection.
-The results are written to a file called PipelineReport.txt.
+This repo contains a snakemake file that runs kallisto, sleuth, bowtie2, SPAdes, and BLAST on 2 donor sets of HCMV transcriptomes to compare between 2- and 6-days-post-infection.
+Using a combination of shell commands, python scripts, and R scripts, the final results are written to a file called PipelineReport.txt.
+I have included a file called Hicks_PipelineReport.txt that shows my results when I run the snakemake file on the whole dataset.

+In order to run this repo quickly, I have provided a sample dataset.
+This takes a small subset (4000 input reads) from the SRRs SRR5660030 (donor 1, 2dpi), SRR5660033 (donor 1, 6dpi), SRR5660044 (donor 2, 2dpi), and SRR5660045 (donor 2, 6dpi).
+To create this dataset, I first used the command fasterq-dump with each SRR to convert the files to FASTQ format.
+Then, I used the command head -4000 to write the sample subset to a new file.